concourse/rfcs/035-operator-user-separation/proposal.md

 - for the time being, `set-team` would only create normal teams since there only one operator team.
 Next, a parameter can be added to set the team as operator or normal.

+- One more wild thought, the operators' landing page can be different from the normal dashboard, having more operator specific monitoring.

 # Open Questions

+- If accepted, do we want to startup Concourse with `operator` and `main` teams or only `operator` and allow operators to create teams as needed?
 - Would this be too much in case of a small Concourse deployment?
 - How to run Concourse as an operator and a user at the same time?